plasne/openid-connect/implementation.md

 It is possible to configure this application to work for multi-tenant.
 You need to make the following changes:

--   You need to specify an AUTHORITY of "https://login.microsoftonline.com/common".
+-   You need to specify an AZURE_AUTHORITY of "https://login.microsoftonline.com/common".

 -   You need to change the main application registration to "multi-tenant".
 You can find that under "Auth" and then "Supported account types".